top of page

 Even well-meaning actions can fall short of purity.
 Consider the once-common practice of child discipline through physical punishment.
 The intent may have been "good," but the act of violence against a vulnerable being remains inherently wrong, leaving a stain on the perpetrator's moral canvas, for good.

-While purity, by its ideal, demands perfection, the human experience rarely obligest to comply.
+While purity, by its ideal, demands perfection, the human experience rarely obliges to comply.
 Even individuals with pure intentions and kind hearts may carry the weight of past "sins," for the past cannot be restored, only redeemed.
 This raises the unsettling question: Are they forever restricted from being considered pure?
-To delve deeper into this moral gray area, let's turn to an obscure Japanese horror game from the 1990s called "Peret Em Heru" ("For the Prisoners").
+To delve deeper into this moral grey area, let's turn to an obscure Japanese horror game from the 1990s called "Peret Em Heru" ("For the Prisoners").

 This haunting title explores the brutal consequences of failing to uphold absolute moral purity.
 In its world, only those who commit no sin, including a single lie, can escape death, for all crimes, moral or legal equally deserve punishment.
 One of the deaths in the game is that of Rin Tsukihara, a 9 year old student who got killed because she was a liar.

 Failure to save even one of the eleven characters under your protection brings swift and unforgiving punishment.
 Out of all the eleven, only 2 cannot be saved, which are an evil professor and his henchman.
-Professor Tetsuya Tsuchida is evil by default for setting an expedition into a cursed tomb while using tourists as meatshields (a horrible way to regard humans).
+Professor Tetsuya Tsuchida is evil by default for setting an expedition into a cursed tomb while using tourists as meat-shields (a horrible way to regard humans).

 Somehow, the remaining one character who venture into the Pyramid(s) of Giza in the game, is faultless, and thus doesn't need to be saved.